-Protecting Communities & the Environment from Landfills and Transfer Stations
+Protecting Communities & the Environment from Landfills, Transfer Stations, and Material Recovery (Recycling) Facilities

 LANDFILL AND TRANSFER STATION BASICS

 By solid waste we mean the trash, garbage and the other discards we generate in our homes and places of work.
 Following is background on landfills and transfer stations.

 What is a landfill?